PRODUCT COMPARISONS

 Figure 8 - Aspose Licensing Model

-SyncFusion has a one time fee for their File Formats product that includes support for all of the .NET application types.
+SyncFusion has a one-time fee for their File Formats product that includes support for all of the .NET application types.
 The fee is charged per developer, with a rate reduction for the second year of a contract.
-There is no limitations based on size of an organization, or the number of projects that the product is used with.
-They also have a free community license available for startup stage companies
+There are no limitations based on the size of an organization, or the number of projects that the product is used with.
+They also have a free community license available for startup stage companies.

 Product Comparisons with IronPDF, Figure 9: SyncFusion Licensing